-This glossary of digital business will help you make sense of digitization-related terminology.
-Below, we’ll provide a broad selection of terms related to digital business from the viewpoints of business and software as well as marketing.
+Glossary of digital business will help you make sense of digitalization-related terminology.
+Below, we’ll provide a broad selection of terms related to digital business from the viewpoints of business as well as design and technology.
 Our goal is not to provide you with academic definitions but to help you understand what digital jargon is all about.
 The glossary is in alphabetical order.

 A/B testing involves the testing of two variants in order to determine which one is better.
 For example, A/B testing can be used to find out which of two webpage options yields a better conversion rate.
 If it’s assumed that version A has a better conversion rate, it’s used as the basis for a new, slightly different version and then tested again to discover the better performing version.